Deep $\Pi^0_1$ Classes: Background

 \begin{theorem} [Stephan \cite{Stephan2002}] A Martin-L\"of random sequence $X$ has $\PA$ degree if and only if $X\geq_T\emptyset'$. \end{theorem}

 It follows from the previous two results that a Martin-L\"of random sequence is difference random if and only if it does not have $\PA$ degree.

-Another approach to defining randomness is to take the collection of all null sets definable at the same level of complexity and require that a random sequence avoid all such null sets.
+Another approach to defining randomness is to require that a random sequence avoid all null sets that are definable at some fixed level of syntactic complexity.
 For instance, if we take all $\Pi^0_1$ definable null sets or all $\Pi^0_2$ definable null sets, we have the following two notions of randomness, first introduced by Kurtz in \cite{Kurtz1981}.

 \begin{definition} Let $X\in\cs$. \begin{itemize} \item[(i)] $X$ is \emph{Kurtz random} (or \ \emph{weakly 1-random}) if and only if $X$ is not contained in any $\Pi^0_1$ class of Lebesgue measure~$0$ (equivalently, if and only if it is not contained in any $\Sigma^0_2$ class of measure~$0$). \item[(ii)] $X$ is \emph{weakly 2-random} if and only if $X$ is not contained in any $\Pi^0_2$ class of Lebesgue measure~$0$. \end{itemize} \end{definition} Let $\KR$ denoted the collection of Kurtz random sequences and $\WtwoR$ denote the collection of weakly 2-random sequences.